recombee/php-api-client/README.md

 A PHP client for easy use of the [Recombee](https://www.recombee.com/) recommendation API.

+If you don't have an account at Recombee yet, you can create a free account [here](https://www.recombee.com/).

 Documentation of the API can be found at [docs.recombee.com](https://docs.recombee.com/).

 ## Installation